PaddlePaddle/Paddle/doc/survey/Imperative_programming.md

 ## How to adopt it

-We'd like to adopt this feature while avoiding the performance black hole, so we need to differentiate the imperative mode and our current mode during execution, let's name Fluid's current mode as "conventional mode" for now.
+We'd like to adopt this feature while avoiding the performance black hole, so we need to differentiate the imperative mode and our current mode during execution, let's name Fluid's current mode as "conventional mode" for now.

 Here are some ultimate targets we'd like to hit when we introduce imperative mode: